Cray-HPE/docs-csm/install/troubleshooting_ceph_csi.md

        ls /etc/cray/ceph
        ```

-       If any files are there they will represent completed stages.
+       If any files are there, they represent completed stages.

    1. (`ncn-s001#`) If there is a running cluster, then edit `storage-ceph-cloudinit.sh` on `ncn-s001`: